This Lawyer.ie guide is brought to you by expert property solicitor, Michael Burns, who specializes in landlord/tenant law.

 When your prospective landlord is satisfied that you and the other tenants will be able to pay the rent the next step is the interview.
 This is a great chance to take a good look at the state of the property.
 You and the other tenants should be satisfied that the property is free from damp, in good structural repair, has hot and cold water, adequate means of heating and ventilation, appliances in good working order, electrical wiring, gas and pipes in good repair.

 Please be aware that equality law prohibits landlords from refusing to offer accommodation or from terminating a tenancy on any of the following nine grounds: gender, marital status, family status, sexual orientation, religious belief, age, disability, race, member of the traveller community.
-If you or any of the other prospective tenants feel you have discriminated against you can instruct Tyrrell solicitors to commence court proceedings on your behalf.
+If you or any of the other prospective tenants feel you have discriminated against you can instruct a solicitor to commence court proceedings on your behalf.

 4. Lease and contents list